 Learning to Love Voluntourists

 Harnessing their Energy and Curiosity for Volunteer Service Vacations

 With Travel Alive’s language learning and volunteer program in Nicaragua, reforestation is one of six community options.
 Photo courtesy of Travel Alive.

 I confess to having rather a soft spot for the word voluntourism because I appear to have been the first journalist to coin the word in print.
 I did this in a feature article I wrote the 1990s on the subject of volunteer vacationing suitable for older travelers, citing some of the earliest players in the fledgling field.
-These included Earthwatch, Habitat for Humanity, and Global Citizens Network all of which remain steadfast short-term voluntourism models to this day.
+These included Earthwatch and Habitat for Humanity both of which remain steadfast short-term voluntourism models to this day.
 With an explosion of client interest in recent years and many new variations coming on the market, let us reflect on this worthy marriage of volunteer service and vacation travel.

 Vacationers choosing to spend their limited holiday time and vacation budget journeying across the world to perform volunteer service are a very recent concept.
 Over the past 20 years, it has grown with such momentum that both non-profit organizations and for-profit advisory services and tour operators are scrambling to match many different agendas.
 With a firmly-entrenched western world mindset of “rest and relaxation = vacation,” who would have dreamed that working while on vacation would become such a fast-growing segment of the travel industry today?